Home >> Blog >> Colocation Services in USA

 What is Colocation?

-A colocation, or just colo, refers to a data center facility in which a business can rent space for computing hardware, network or Internet bandwidth and several other resources within an existing data center in order to deploy its own data center.
+A colocation, or just colo, refers to a data center facility in which a business can rent space for computing hardware, network or Internet bandwidth, and several other resources within an existing data center to deploy its data center.
 A colo is responsible for providing the building, power, bandwidth, cooling, and physical security to the data center.

 Today, we find that an increasing number of companies in the US are moving server and network operations offsite just to free up space and budget.
-These companies that go in for colocation basically have the skills, staffing, and IT strategy to plan and maintain their own environments.
-Effective colocation services in the USA are gaining popularity because though these services companies benefit from having and controlling their own servers, network, and storage, thus being able to handle their own costs and boost performance.
+These companies that go in for colocation have the skills, staffing, and IT strategy to plan and maintain their environments.
+Effective colocation services in the USA are gaining popularity because these services companies benefit from having and controlling their servers, network, and storage, thus being able to handle their costs and boost performance.

 IT departments that go in for colocation succeed in delivering consistency and performance that meets fiscal goals and avoids the significant costs linked with expanding in-house infrastructures.
 Thus, colocation provides companies with a wide range of benefits that allow organizations to exclusively focus on managing their operations and improving their products while lowering their IT budget.